THE ALLEGHENY GATEWAY FUNDING INSTRUCTIONS

 - Each experience must meet the three criteria for experiential learning: acquisition of knowledge, active participation, and reflection.
 Funding will be given first to those projects that contribute to learning in a way not possible through existing programs.
-The learning experience must have administrative or faculty support.
-There are no guarantees for funding.
+Overall quality of the experience and the application materials are important.

-- The Allegheny Gateway-sponsored Experiential Learning Travel Seminars are not eligible for funding through this process as they are already subsidized through the College.
+- The Allegheny Gateway sponsored Experiential Learning Travel Seminars are not eligible for funding through this process as they are already subsidized through the College.